Who are anaesthesia associates?

 Depending on local needs and context, AAs play a role in preoperative assessment, provision of sedation, cardiac arrest teams, and offer a range of other perioperative and non-perioperative support.
 AAs may also support education for colleagues and students and are often engaged in local research projects and audits.

-On qualification, the AA will be trained to core competencies in the AA curriculum, which is aligned to the GMC’s Physicians Associate and Anaesthesia Associate Generic & Shared Learning Outcomes and the professional standards in Good Medical Practice.
+On qualification, the AA will be trained to core competencies in the AA curriculum, which is aligned to the GMC’s Physicians Associate and Anaesthesia Associate Generic and Shared Learning Outcomes and the professional standards in Good Medical Practice

 Regulation

-In preparation for regulation, the GMC has published a process for revalidation and the Good medical practice: interim standards for PAs and AAs and the PA and AA generic & shared learning outcomes, which newly qualified AAs must meet to be register with the GMC.
-The GMC, alongside partners including the RCoA, has also developed an AA registration assessment (AARA), which will be implemented after regulation begins and all qualified AAs will be required to successfully pass to register with the GMC and practice.
+The GMC has published a process for revalidation, Good Medical Practice and the Physicians Associate and Anaesthesia Associate Generic and Shared Learning Outcomes , which newly qualified AAs must meet to register with the GMC.
+The GMC, alongside partners including the RCoA, has also developed an AA registration assessment (AARA), which all newly qualified AAs will be required to pass to register with the GMC and practice.

-The RCoA welcomes regulation of this profession and sees the centralised regulation and oversight of AAs as an essential patient safety requirement.
+The RCoA welcomes regulation of the AA profession.
+We see the centralised regulation and oversight of AAs as an essential patient safety requirement.
 It is important that AAs have access to high quality training that meets the requirements of the curriculum and emerging GMC regulatory standards.
-It is also important that the distinction between AAs and doctors is clear, for example in the reference numbers allocated by the GMC, in order to give patients clarity.
+It is also important that the distinction between AAs and doctors is clear, for example in the reference numbers allocated by the GMC (unlike GMC reference numbers for doctors, AA reference numbers will have an A-prefix), in order to give patients clarity.

 Please note that all guidance on this page is subject to change and may be updated and refreshed to align with the changing nature of the Medical Associate Professions programme.